Vonage/vonage-video-ios-sdk-samples/README.md

 **Basic Video Renderer** -- This project demonstrates how to use a **custom video renderer** in Swift to display a **black-and-white** version of a `OTPublisher` video stream using the **Vonage Video iOS SDK**

+**Client Observability** -- This application demonstrates how to access publisher and subscriber observability features, including sender-side statistics.

 ## UIKit
 **Basic Video Chat** -- This basic application demonstrates a short path to getting started with the Vonage iOS SDK.